Case Study: IKEA eleXsys Microgrid

 Game-changing solar and storage installation at IKEA Adelaide with eleXsys technology

-IKEA, a global thought leader on sustainability, has engaged eleXsys® Energy to demonstrate how businesses globally can be empowered to take immediate, cost effective action and accelerate the adoption of renewable energy.
-The flagship site for this initiative will be the IKEA retail outlet in Adelaide, South Australia (SA).
+IKEA, a global thought leader on sustainability, has engaged eleXsys Energy to demonstrate how businesses globally can be empowered to take immediate, cost-effective action and accelerate the adoption of renewable energy.
+The flagship site for this initiative is the IKEA retail outlet in Adelaide, South Australia (SA).

 Project Overview - IKEA eleXsys Microgrid, Adelaide (Stage 1)